askui/askui-dev-docs/docs/docs/general/03-Element Selection/recommended-practices.md

 ![Single character not enclosed and undetected.](images/recommended-practices/recommended-practices-single-character-not-detected.png)

-* Use a [custom element](../../api/03-Element-Descriptions/customelement.md) if the single character is not enclosed in another class like `button`
+* Use a [custom element](../../api/03-Element-Descriptions/customelement.md) if the single character is not enclosed in another class like `button`.

 ```typescript
 // Custom element instead of text('<your_character>')